 I am a PhD student in the Department of Philosophy and the Committee on Social Thought at the University of Chicago.
-I have historical interests in Kant, in German idealism, in post-Kantian philosophy across traditions in the 19th and 20th centuries, and in modern Jewish philosophy and theology; topical interests in the philosophy of language, self-consciousness, intersubjectivity, perception, embodiment, freedom, responsibility, and modernity; and thematic interests in the formal and normative structure of human finitude and shared life, in philosophical interpretations of and challenges to the significance of religious and theological categories, in conceptions of first philosophy, and in metaphorical framings of the act of philosophical reflection.
+I am interested in Kant and German idealism, post-Kantian philosophy across traditions in the 19th and 20th centuries, modern Jewish philosophy and theology, and conceptions of first philosophy.

 My dissertation offers an interpretation of Kant's claim in the Critique of the Power of Judgment that the reflecting power of judgment provides for the "determinability of the supersensible" and thereby accomplishes the "transition" between the domains of nature and freedom.
 Although my current research is focused on Kant, I have worked and/or taught on a wide range of philosophers across modern Western traditions, including Hegel, Kierkegaard, Marx, Rosenzweig, Benjamin, Heidegger, Levinas, Wittgenstein, Sellars, Kripke, McDowell, and Cavell.